Black Caviar Lightning

 The Lightning Stakes has not been a good betting race for favourites punters in recent history.
 Three of the past seven winners of the Lightning Stakes have come in at double figure odds, with the exception being In Her Time in 2019, Nature Strip in 2021, Home Affairs in 2022 and Coolangatta in 2023.

 Black Caviar won at minuscule odds from 2011-2013 and other favourites include Miss Andretti in 2007 and Chautauqua in 2016.

-The likes of Lankan Rupee, Apache Cat and Nicconi were all well-favoured in the betting with Scenic Blast the only runner to cause an upset in the last 10 years when it won paying $20.
+The likes of Lankan Rupee, Apache Cat and Nicconi were all well-favoured in the betting with Scenic Blast and Gytrash the only runners to cause an upset in the last 10 years when it won paying $20.

 There has been some beaten favourites which have given punters a headache.
-Quality sprinters Alinghi, Schillaci and Show County all finished second as the favourite.
+Quality sprinters Alinghi, Nature Strip Schillaci and Show County all finished second as the favourite.

-There have been only five double-figure odds winners in the last 30 years so backing the well-favoured runners is the best Lightning Stakes strategy.
+There have been only six double-figure odds winners in the last 30 years so backing the well-favoured runners usually seen as a smart Lightning Stakes strategy.

-Fillies and mares have a good record in the Lightning Stakes with recent winners including Black Caviar, Miss Andretti, Snitzerland, Regimental Gal and Spinning Hill.
+Fillies and mares have a good record in the Lightning Stakes with recent winners including Black Caviar, Miss Andretti, In Her Time, Snitzerland, Regimental Gal.
+Spinning Hill & Coolangatta.

 Running down the Flemington straight doesn’t suit every sprinter in Australia, so it’s best to make note of which runners have experience running down the straight.
 Some horses often need a turn to produce their best turn-of-foot, whereas others can sprint when asked.